Fourth Summer School 2019

 On the last day, all 41 participants took part to an anonymous satisfaction survey.

 Description share (%) of very good / very satisfactory organizational aspects 81 % venue 76 % met my expectations (in general) 73 % case studies 68 % working materials 60 %

 Energy Community Summer School Partners

-The project is organized by the Energy Community Secretariat in cooperation with the Visegrad Fund, Jagiellonian Univesity and AGH University of Science and Technology from Kraków, Poland.
+The project was organized by the Energy Community Secretariat in cooperation with the Visegrad Fund, Jagiellonian Univesity and AGH University of Science and Technology from Kraków, Poland.

-Polis University, Tirana; Comenius University, Bratislava; Jagiellonian University, Krakow; Masaryk University, Brno and REKK, Budapest act as project partners since 2016.
+Polis University, Tirana; Comenius University, Bratislava; Jagiellonian University, Krakow; Masaryk University, Brno and REKK, Budapest have acted as project partners since 2016.

-The project is organized by the Energy Community Secretariat in cooperation with:
+The project was organized by the Energy Community Secretariat in cooperation with: